-Lauren Lee [00:25:16] Was there any specific reason for coming to Cleveland.
+Lauren Lee [00:25:17] Was there any specific reason for coming to Cleveland?
 Was there other family here before?

-Celestine Beasley [00:25:21] Well, my brothers and my sister, they came to Cleveland before my mom died.
-She, you know, sent 'em up here.
+Celestine Beasley [00:25:25] Well, my brothers and my sister, they came to Cleveland before my mom died.
+She had sent—you know, sent them up here.

-Celestine Beasley [00:25:43] Well, it was for school.
-After...
-The school that was near us, that didn’t go no higher than the ninth grade, she sent 'em up here to start, you know, go to high school.
+Celestine Beasley [00:25:47] Well, it was for school.
+After—the schools that was near us, they didn’t go no higher than the ninth grade.
+She sent them up here to start—you know, go to high school.

 Lauren Lee [00:26:09] Did he ever live in Mississippi?

 Celestine Beasley [00:26:13] I didn’t know him in Mississippi.

 Lauren Lee [00:26:15] Oh, you didn’t know him until you came to Cleveland?